arunkarthi-me/brutethrash/README.md

 **bruteforce(url, path, chars, min_len, max_len)** <br>
 * Iterates over all possible combinations of characters within the specified length range.<br>
-* Calls try_bruteforce to attempt login with each combination.
+* Calls try_bruteforce to attempt login with each combination.<br>
+## THREADED BRUTE-FORCE
+The script creates a specified number of threads, each running the bruteforce function concurrently.
+This allows for faster and more efficient brute-forcing.